 Participants generally preferred in-person training opportunities and engagement over virtual engagements.
 Increased effectiveness of training could be achieved by splitting participants into cohorts based on the level of previous experience with SEM.
 Designating specific cohorts for organizations with different levels of SEM experience will allow training, coaching, and the level of interaction to be tailored to the needs of participants while allowing additional interaction and collaboration.

-Program staff and implementer interviews
+Utility program staff and implementation vendor interviews

-Program staff and implementers both cited SEM as providing a framework that organizations can use to complete projects sooner, and with a deeper understanding and awareness of how those projects impact energy use.
-This framework is mainly comprised of workshops and webinars provided for program participants.
+Utility program staff and implementation vendors both cited SEM as providing a framework that organizations can use to complete projects sooner, and with a deeper understanding and awareness of how those projects impact energy use.
+This framework is mainly composed of workshops and webinars provided for program participants.
 Interviews noted that the effectiveness of training is a result that may not show up on paper but is useful for the participating companies.

 Participant and partial participant interviews

-Some participants stated that they would likely have completed similar projects to what was undertaken as part of SEM; however, the participation in the program helped to speed up the timeline and increase awareness of energy consumption among members of their organization.
+Some participants said that they would likely have completed similar projects to what was undertaken as part of SEM; however, the participation in the program helped speed up the timeline and increase awareness of energy consumption among members of their organization.

 Respondents found the initial walkthrough with program representatives to be “somewhat effective” to “very effective.”
 Those who found the exercise somewhat effective have been working on SEM-related activities internally for years prior to their participation in the program.
 For this reason, they have already either prioritized, implemented, or ruled out certain measures.
-Virtual workshops were also “somewhat effective” to “very effective,” but respondents expressed more interest in in-person workshops and trainings, which were rated “very effective” by respondents.
+Virtual workshops were also “somewhat effective” to “very effective,” but respondents expressed more interest in in-person workshops and trainings, which they rated “very effective.”

+The implementation staff delivering the initial walkthroughs are SEM experts.
+However, the initial walkthrough included general recommendations that some participants had already considered.
+The implementation staff could increase the effectiveness of the initial walkthrough by tailoring the topics covered to the customer’s sophistication level and their previous experience with SEM.
+This can ensure that participants with varying levels of experience in SEM all get value from the exercise.

 Participants coming into the program with previous SEM experience reported requiring added depth or detail to program interactions (such as walkthroughs and workshops) to achieve the intended value of the activities.
-This indicates that utilities or program administrators could consider adjusting program interactions with participants based on their SEM activity history, experience, and overall sophistication.
+This indicates that the Companies could consider adjusting program interactions with participants based on their SEM activity history, experience, and overall sophistication.
 Participants newer to SEM activities will likely get more value out of the initial walkthrough than an organization that has been proactively working on SEM over the years.

 When asked to rate how influential the program’s influence was (scale of 0 – 10 where 0 is completely uninfluential, 5 is neither uninfluential or influential, and 10 is completely influential) on helping to improve the efficiency of buildings systems, respondents provided scores of 7-10 signaling that the program helps improve building efficiency.
 The program’s influence on helping to improve building operations and maintenance scored slightly lower overall, with one respondent providing a 3.5 score on the same scale.